How to Get a UX Internship: Hiring Tips for Employers 2025

 Step 4: Onboarding

-It would be a good idea to develop a checklist for them to get started.
+You should create a checklist for them to get started.
 Here was ours:

 • Design tools to download